igneus/calendarium-romanum/README.md

 ### 1. Query liturgical calendar from the command line

  - `calendariumrom query --calendar universal-fr 2007-06-25` queries a non-default (French) calendar for any given date. `--calendar` can be omitted, the default calendar (`universal-en`) is used then.
 The date can be omitted as well, `calendariumrom` will query the current date, then.
 Please note that the date has to be in format `YYYY-MM-DD` or `YYYY/MM/DD`.
 If the day, or even the month is omitted, `query` will query a whole month, or even a whole year.
 The specified calendar has to be one in the resulting list of the `calendarium calendars` command, or a valid filesystem path.
  - `calendariumrom calendars` will list all available data files known to calendarium-romanum.

+Tip: `calendariumrom query` is a rather bare-bones calendar querying tool.
+Check out the [`calrom`][calrom] gem for a more feature-rich liturgical calendar for your command line.

 ### 2. Check sanctorale data files